Why Netflix, Amazon, Apple & co. are Spending Billions of Dollars on Original Content

 Tobias Jaeger sat down with Inside Wirtschaft editor-in-chief Manuel Koch to discuss the current trends and shifts happening in the media & entertainment industry.
 With big tech companies like Apple, Amazon, Facebook, Snapchat, and Netflix all pursuing their own global content strategy, Manuel Koch asked Tobias Jaeger about the reasons for the combined double-digit billion dollar amounts being invested into original content.

 “Owning the rights is the Holy Grail.
 That’s what everyone is after.
 Controlling rights is the name of the game.”

-The below conversation is a translation of above video which originally recorded in German.
+The below conversation is a translation of above video which was originally recorded in German.

 Manuel Koch: Ladies and Gentlemen, welcome to Inside Wirtschaft.
 Today we are looking at the shifts and changes in the media industry.
 Companies like Apple announce that they will be spending more than $1 billion dollars in content, Netflix will spend more than $7 billion dollars this year on original content.
 Joining me now is investment banker Tobias Jaeger of AXIOM Venture Capital.
 Thank you for being here.
 What is driving this change?

 Tobias Jaeger: There is a lot of pressure on companies like Apple and Netflix to continue to grow the number of their subscribers and while Apple might have a slight advantage in launching something new due to their existing subscriber base on iTunes, which many people are very familiar with already but their focus was on music so far so they have to watch out that they are not falling behind when it comes to video content.
 Netflix has been very strong in that segment for ever, also because they started as a DVD rental business with millions of subscribers and then enabled new growth when they switched to digital streaming.
 They are, of course, under attack from Amazon Prime and both players have to continue to invest in original content to attract more subscribers.